Go to Reviews.org US Edition

 First thing’s first.
 If you’re experiencing slow internet speeds on Telstra, you need to identify what type of broadband plan you are on (e.g. ADSL, home wireless, mobile, or NBN) and what the expected speeds are on that plan.
 Telstra currently offers plans on four speed tiers NBN 25, NBN 50, NBN 100 and NBN 250.
 On those plans, Telstra suggests you can expect typical evening speeds of 25Mbps, 50Mbps, 100MBps and 250Mbps, respectively.
 Internet speeds are sure to fluctuate but those are the speeds you should expect your connection to targer depending on your plan.

-There are some basic Telstra troubleshooting steps that the provider advises you try before contacting them for technical support.
+There are some basic Telstra troubleshooting steps that the provider advises you to try before contacting them for technical support.

-First, check the dedicated Telstra Outages page to check the Telstra service status.
-Bear in mind that just because there isn’t an outage reported, doesn’t mean there isn’t an outage: it takes time and, sometimes, enough people reporting issues for an outage to show up on this page.
+First, check the dedicated Telstra outages page to check the Telstra service status.
+Bear in mind that just because there isn’t an outage reported, it doesn’t necessarily mean there isn’t an outage: it takes time and, sometimes, enough people reporting issues for an outage to show up on this page.
 It’s also worth checking NBN’s Network outages page for any current outages or upcoming maintenance.

 At this stage, if you are having Telstra internet problems and a network outage is reported on either of these pages, you have to wait for either Telstra or NBN to fix the issue.

 If no outages are reported and your internet still isn’t working, Telstra advises you to use its Smart Troubleshooting Tool for guided advice.
 You’ll need to use a Telstra ID to access this service, but it runs automated tests to help solve your problem.
 If the tests don’t work, using this tool puts you ahead of the queue for speaking to someone about additional troubleshooting steps.